 Convocation is the ceremony at which the Chancellor confers the degrees.
 A graduation ceremony can involve many of the elements of a Convocation ceremony except that it does not involve the conferral of the degrees (i.e., graduates will have already received their diplomas).

-Diplomas will be couriered directly to you in the weeks following the virtual ceremony.
+Diplomas will be couriered directly to you in the days/weeks following the virtual ceremony.

 Diplomas are only available after you have graduated and your degree has been conferred.
 The virtual convocation will be when the degrees are conferred.
 Diplomas will not be sent before that time.
 If you need a letter confirming your eligibility to graduate or a letter of completion of requirements, please contact your Registrar or use the "Academics" section within ACORN and use the "Transcripts & Enrolment Confirmation" tab.